Skip to content

 source config_conda.sh

-Now you can create a new environment with the following command:
+Now create a new environment:

 conda create -n myenv